Reading time: 18 minutes

 Finally, celebrate the successes of the little polite refusals you will make in the coming weeks.
 This will keep you motivated to refuse the unhealthy demands on your time.

-The book to read on this Boundaries: When to Say Yes, How to Say No to Take Control of Your Life by psychologists and leadership experts Henry Cloud and John Townsend.
+Try to read the book: Boundaries: When to Say Yes, How to Say No to Take Control of Your Life by psychologists and leadership experts Henry Cloud and John Townsend.

 Egos can make gentle criticism feel like acid attacks.